-Dana Snyder, LMHC earned her Master’s Degree from Lesley University in 2013.
-For 20 years, she has worked with adults, young adults and adolescents who seek to make changes to improve their health and well-being.
-Dana's specialties include trauma, depression, anxiety and self-image.
+Dana Snyder, LMHC earned her Master’s Degree from Lesley University.
+Dana has worked with adults, young adults and adolescents who seek to make changes to improve their health and well-being for over 20 years.
+Dana's specialties include depression, anxiety, trauma, and self-image.
 Her clinical work also focuses on Dual Diagnosis with individuals, families and couples struggling with addiction and mental health issues.
 As a trained Focusing Oriented Therapist (FOT), Dana utilizes the intuitive process to encourage growth and progress.
 Dana integrates Motivational Interviewing, Cognitive Behavioral Therapy, Mindfulness and FOT to gently encourage her patients to realize self-worth, value, potential and possibility.
 Dana believes that human connection and the therapeutic relationship between counselor and client can strengthen self-esteem and promote motivation, growth and change.

 Samantha Vargas-Baricelli, LMHC received her Master’s Degree in counseling psychology from Northeastern University in 2011.
 Her clinical specialties include trauma informed modalities such as